djaramil/esp32S-Workshop/en/part1/PREREQ.md

 ### Step 4 - Install the filesystem upload tool for ESP32S

 The ESP32S has flash memory that can hold a filesystem.
 There is a plugin for Arduino that allows you to generate a populated filesystem and upload it to the ESP32S board.
-The plugin can be downloaded from [**here**](https://github.com/ESP32S/arduino-ESP32Sfs-plugin/releases).
+The plugin can be downloaded from [**here**](https://github.com/esp8266/arduino-esp8266fs-plugin).
 You need to create a tools directory within the sketch directory then extract the content there.
+(*Note: Not sure if this part works with ESP32S*)

 ![tools directory](../images/toolsDirectory.png)

  (*Note: you can find the sketch directory location from the preferences panel of the Arduino IDE*).
 The default location of the sketch directory is:

-- Linux - **/home/< user name >/Arduino/tools/ESP32SFS**
+- Linux - **/home/< user name >/Arduino/tools/esp8266fs**
-- MacOS - **/Users/< user name >/Documents/Arduino/tools/ESP32SFS**
+- MacOS - **/Users/< user name >/Documents/Arduino/tools/esp8266fs**
-- Windows - **C:\Users\< user name >\Documents\Arduino\tools\ESP32SFS**
+- Windows - **C:\Users\< user name >\Documents\Arduino\tools\esp8266fs**

 #### Step 5 - SSL utility to work with certificates